Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

 The $\Y^{\R}$ construction \cite{Loveridge2017a} was developed as a generalization, and making rigorous, of the $\$$ map \cite{Bartlett2007}, and was used to construct particular invariants; the physical difference between observables in the image of $\Y^\R$ and general invariants was not discussed at that time but will play an important role here.
 The twirl map arises as a special case of this construction when $\hir$ is taken to be $\mathbb{C}$, with (necessarily) trivial $G$ action.
 Indeed, the notion of a covariant POVM then coincides with that of a normalized invariant measure (Haar measure), and thus there is exactly one when $G$ is compact, and none otherwise.
 Another simple example is when $\R$ is taken to be the canonical irreducible system of imprimitivity for a finite group $G$, in which case $\Y^{\R}$ reads

 The relativization in some sense replaces the naive `invariantization' given by the twirl and applies to the general case of locally compact groups and arbitrary (strongly continuous, unitary) representations.
+The definition of a relational Dirac observable as in \cite{de2021perspective} is recovered through the twirl map by $ \Y^{\R}(g.A_S)$ (for $g \in G$) when $\E_\R$ is a covariant POVM associated to a coherent state system.
+Thus in the case of coherent state frames, the set of relational Dirac observables and relative self-adjoint operators are the same.

 Physically, $\Y^\R$ is understood as providing an explicit inclusion of the frame $\R = (U_\R, \E_\R, \hir)$ into the description of $\S$; we view $\Y^\R(A_\S)$ as a \emph{relativization} of $A_\S$.
 This naturally extends to POVMs by composition.
-For instance, for $G=\mathbb{R}$, and fixing the appropriate frame observable, $\Y^\R$ takes the position observable $Q_\S $ to $Q_\S \otimes \id_\R - \id_\S \otimes Q_R$ (which can be proven at the level of the respective spectral measures); it also produces unsharp relative time observables, relative angle and phase observables for $G=U(1)$ (\cite{loveridge2012quantum,Loveridge2017a,loveridge2019relative}).
+For instance, for $G=\mathbb{R}$, and fixing the appropriate frame observable to be the spectral measure of the position operator, $\Y^\R$ takes the position observable $Q_\S $ to $Q_\S \otimes \id_\R - \id_\S \otimes Q_R$ (which can be proven at the level of the respective spectral measures); it also produces unsharp relative time observables, relative angle and phase observables for $G=U(1)$ (\cite{loveridge2012quantum,Loveridge2017a,loveridge2019relative}).
 We take the view that what is measured is the relation between system and frame, or more precisely, the relative observable, such as the relative position.
 This is in line with, but stronger than, the requirement that observable quantities are (gauge-)invariant.
 The covariant POVM of the frame is never directly measured (as a non-invariant object), but as we shall see, can be justified as being a crucial ingredient in the description.

-\begin{definition} An operator $A \in B(\hirs)^G$ is called $\R$-\emph{relative} (or just 'relative' when the frame is clear from the context) if it belongs to the ultraweak closure of the image of $\Y^\R$.
+\begin{definition} An operator $A \in B(\hisr)^G$ is called $\R$-\emph{relative} (or just 'relative' when the frame is clear from the context) if it belongs to the ultraweak closure of the image of $\Y^\R$.
 We write for the set of $\R$-relative operators.
-As usual, the term `relative observable' may be used for self-adjoint relativized operators, relativized POVMs, or as a collection the entire image of $\Y^\R$, as the situation dictates. \end{definition}
+As usual, the term `relative observable' may be used for self-adjoint relative operators, POVMs of the form $\Y^\R \circ \E$, or as a collection the entire image of $\Y^\R$, as the situation dictates. \end{definition}